▶️ LISTEN TO THIS ARTICLE

 Agentic RAG flips the relationship between retrieval and generation.
 Instead of retrieval being a preprocessing step, it becomes a tool that an agent decides when and how to use.
 The agent can retrieve once, evaluate what it got, decide the results are garbage, reformulate the query, try again, pull from a different source, validate the new results, and then generate an answer.
 Or it can skip retrieval entirely if the question doesn't need it.

-The seminal survey on agentic RAG by Singh, Ehtesham, Kumar, and Talaei Khoei identifies four design patterns that give agents this flexibility: reflection, planning, tool use, and multi-agent collaboration.
-These aren't theoretical categories.
-They map directly onto how production systems are being built right now.
+The survey on agentic RAG by Singh, Ehtesham, Kumar, and Talaei Khoei identifies four design patterns that give agents this flexibility: reflection, planning, tool use, and multi-agent collaboration.
+These are not just theoretical categories; they map onto patterns that are starting to appear in production-oriented systems.

 The key difference from basic RAG architecture patterns is agency.
 In a traditional iterative RAG system, the pipeline is hardcoded: retrieve, check, retrieve again, generate.
 The loop is fixed.
 In an agentic system, the agent decides whether to loop at all.
 It decides which tools to use, how many retrieval passes to make, and when to stop.
 That decision-making capacity is what separates "iterative" from "agentic."